What is Goods in Transit Insurance?

 What does Goods in Transit Insurance cover?

 If materials, goods or cargo are lost, stolen or damaged in transit, claiming on Goods in Transit cover may make it possible to recover the cost.
 Transport, courier and haulage businesses are also subject to delays, usually when items are mislabelled, delivered to the wrong address or signed for by the wrong person.
-If a delivery cannot be made at the time specified, GIT insurance can enable them to claim for the cost to the business – when the recipient tries to recover any costs incurred for example.
-Goods in Transit insurance can also include items left in the vehicle overnight, as long as the vehicle is locked and parked in a secure place.
+If a delivery cannot be made at the time specified, GIT insurance may enable them to claim for the cost to the business – when the recipient tries to recover any costs incurred for example.
+Goods in Transit insurance may also include items left in the vehicle overnight, as long as the vehicle is locked and parked in a secure place.
 Always check the policy for details.

 Different policies offer different levels of cover, so it is important to tell the insurer or broker about type and frequency of the cargo being carried, and to be realistic about its value.
-The right policy will depend on the nature of the business or personal circumstances.

 Goods in Transit insurance claims procedure